Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

         ```

 <a name="communicating_instances"></a>
-## Communicating with running widget instances
+## Communicating with Running Widget Instances

-To communicate with running widget instances:
+To communicate with the running widget instances, follow the steps:

-1. Get the control of the installed widget application by creating an instance of the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class, with the ID of the widget application.
+1. Create an instance of the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class with the ID of the widget application, as shown in the following code:

     ```
     WidgetControl control = new WidgetControl(Your Widget ID);
     ```

 2. Operate on the control:
-    -   Get running widget instances
+    -   Get running widget instances:

     ```
     IEnumerable<WidgetControl.Instance> instances = control.GetInstances();
     ```

 3. Operate on the instances:
-    -   Get details of running widget instances and send an update to widget application.
+    -   Get details of running widget instances and send an update to widget application:

     ```
     foreach (WidgetControl.Instance ins in instances) {